jsr6720/jsr6720.github.io/_posts/2020-08-09-the-undoing-project.md

 ## My Review 5/5

 Great history on Kahneman and Tversky and their twin roles in identifying the non-rational aspects of our natures.
-Excellent story telling by Lewis.<br/><br/>Book covers the personal lives and interactions of each Kahneman and Tversky.
+Excellent story telling by Lewis.

+Book covers the personal lives and interactions of each Kahneman and Tversky.

 ### Date Read
 2020/08/09